hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    **Note:** To display a certificate, use `certutil -L -d sql:/etc/ipsec.d -n "Nickname"`.
 To delete a certificate, replace `-L` with `-D`.
 For other `certutil` usage, read <a href="http://manpages.ubuntu.com/manpages/xenial/en/man1/certutil.1.html" target="_blank">this page</a>.

-1. **(Important) Restart IPsec service**:
+1. **(Important) Restart the IPsec service**:

    ```bash
    service ipsec restart
    ```

+Before continuing, you **must** restart the IPsec service.
 The IKEv2 setup on the VPN server is now complete.
 Follow instructions below to configure your VPN clients.

 ## Configure IKEv2 VPN clients